alexpolonsky/doswah.com/_posts/2014-06-07-the-fault-in-our-stars.md

 ## Discussion

-The film succeeds in capturing my attention through clever quotes and scenes with impactful meanings.
-I may have not understood these completely, **I'm just writing how I feel about them**.
+The film succeeds in capturing my attention through clever quotes and scenes with meaning.
+I may have a complete understanding, just remember that **I'm just writing how I feel about them**.
 There were so many, but here are some of my favorites:

 ### 1. Metaphors
 Within the first few scenes, you meet Augustus Waters.
 Shortly after getting Hazel to watch a movie with him, Gus places a cigarette in his mouth much to Hazel's disgust.
 He tells her *"It's a metaphor, see.
 You put the killing thing right between your teeth but you don't give it the power to do it's killing."*